headiscoding/headiscoding/README.md

 names head. 👋

-+ I like to program as a hobby and am makink a discord bot named Moby 👨‍💻
++ I like to program as a hobby and am making a discord bot named [Moby!](https://github.com/headiscoding/moby)👨‍💻
 + I like parrots and have 4 of 'em 🦜
 + I hate c-langs (exeptions c#, its cool.
 BUT, they copied java, FIGHT ME) 👎
-+ heres meh discord :0 - head;#0455
++ heres meh discord :0 - head;#4200

 ### heres some stats :3